Shopify/polaris-tokens/design-language-documentation/color-system/index.md

 ### Customizability

-Color roles are variables that can be used to apply the base theme or a custom color theme to multiple areas at once, in a purposeful way.
+Color roles are variables that can be used to apply the base theme or a custom theme to multiple areas at once in a purposeful way.
 Each color has a light and a dark variant that applies depending on whether the interface is being viewed in light or dark mode.

 ### Intentionality